 The IB Diploma is well established at BMIS as a route to post-18 education around the world, with more than 90% of our graduating class annually finding places at colleges and universities worldwide.
-We are the obvious choice in Malawi if you and your child have aspirations to further higher education.

 The Middle Years Programme, provides a natural progression from the Primary Years Programme in the primary school at the age of 11, and perfect preparation for IB Diploma studies at 16.
-And if your plans are to join us for only a few years and to leave before your child(ren) finish secondary education, our IB programmes will guarantee good preparation for your next destination and a smooth transition when you get there.
+If students join us for only a few years and leave before they finish their secondary education, our IB programmes will guarantee good preparation for their next destination as well as providing a smooth transition.

 We aim to provide the very best of secondary education by means of: